vryzhov/COSC416-2024/lab5/README.md

 1. What problems can you identify for this approach?

-2. What can be done to make the user based scoring better?
+2. What can be done to make the score based on peer rating better?

 3. Implement your improved solution and show the result

-3. How does it improve the "naive" approach I demonstrated?
+3. How does your new way of scoring improve the "naive" approach I demonstrated?

 2. Can you think of other ways to utilize information contained in the user-generated ratings?

 ### Submission

 Collect all your results - Cypher queries, solutions, thoughts, conjectures, etc. - into a document, <u>**convert it to a PDF file**</u> and submit before the deadline.